 One of the things I loved the most about Paleochora is the lively nightlife I could experience in the village.

-We all love places such as Falasarna or Elafonisi, but let’s face it, spending the night is not for everyone.
+We all love places such as Falasarna or Elafonisi, but let’s face it, spending the night in such remote areas is not for everyone.

 Over there, there’s nothing much to do at night other than visiting a few tavernas for dinner.
 Paleochora is certainly different.
 It can be isolated and alive at the same time!